https://github.com/syncom/twitimg-rpi

 # What are needed

-- A Raspberry Pi (version 1-3) Model B (needs Internet connectivity)
+- A Raspberry Pi (version 1-3) Model B (needs Internet connectivity) running

-- A camera module (this would work:
+- A camera module (any of these sould work:

 )